-“(2)(A) The report required by paragraph (1) of this subsection shall be posted conspicuously on the Department of Human Services website and the application portal website for Emergency Rental Assistance funds.
+“(2)(A) The reports required by paragraph (1) of this subsection shall be posted conspicuously on the Department of Human Services website and the application portal website for Emergency Rental Assistance funds.

-“(B) The Mayor shall not pass costs or administrative obligations required by paragraph (1) of this subsection on to community-based organizations that support the disbursal of Emergency Rental Assistance funds; provided, that the Mayor may request the cooperation of community-based organizations to provide accurate reporting.
+“(B) The Mayor shall not pass costs incurred or administrative obligations required pursuant to paragraph (1) of this subsection on to community-based organizations that support the disbursal of Emergency Rental Assistance funds; provided, that the Mayor may request the cooperation of community-based organizations to provide accurate reporting.

-“(3) The Mayor shall provide one month of public notice before closing the application portal for Emergency Rental Assistance Funds.
+“(3) The Mayor shall provide one month of public notice before the anticipated closing date of the application portal for Emergency Rental Assistance funds.

-“(4) When the application portal for Emergency Rental Assistance funds closes due to projected funding exhaustion, the Mayor shall report quarterly to the Council the number of inquiries or requests received through any means by the Department of Human Services related to emergency rental assistance.”.
+“(4) When the application portal for Emergency Rental Assistance funds closes due to projected funding exhaustion, the Mayor shall report quarterly to the Council the number of inquiries or requests related to emergency rental assistance received through any means by the Department of Human Services.”.

 SUBTITLE N. HOUSING AUTHORITY ACCOUNTABILITY